Roy Kinnear

 Roy Mitchell Kinnear (8 January 1934 – 20 September 1988) was an English character actor and comedian.
 He was known for playing Algernon in The Beatles' Help!
-(1965), Clapper in How I Won the War (1967), Mr. Salt in Willy Wonka & the Chocolate Factory (1971), and Planchet in The Three Musketeers (1973) and its two sequels.
-On television, Kinnear starred in The Dick Emery Show (1979–1981), Man About the House (1974–1975), George and Mildred (1976–1979), and Cowboys (1980–1981).
+(1965), Clapper in How I Won the War (1967), Henry Salt in Willy Wonka & the Chocolate Factory (1971), and Planchet in The Three Musketeers (1973) and its two sequels.
+On television, Kinnear starred in No Appointment Necessary (BBC 1977), The Dick Emery Show (1979–1981), Man About the House (1974–1975), George and Mildred (1976–1979), and Cowboys (1980–1981).

 Early life

 Kinnear was born on 8 January 1934 in Wigan, Lancashire, the son of Annie (née Durie, previously Smith) and Roy Kinnear.
 He had a sister, Marjory.
 His parents were Scottish, originally from Edinburgh.
-His father was an international in both rugby union and rugby league, having played for and Great Britain.
-He scored 81 tries in 184 games for Wigan; he collapsed and died while playing rugby union with the RAF in 1942, at the age of 38.
+His father was an international in both rugby union and rugby league, having played for and Great Britain; he scored 81 tries in 184 games for Wigan.
+He collapsed and died while playing rugby union with the RAF in 1942 at the age of 38.
 Scotland Rugby League have named their Student Player of the Year Award after him.

 Kinnear was educated at George Heriot's School in Edinburgh.
-Aged 17, he enrolled in the Royal Academy of Dramatic Art (RADA).
+Aged 17, he enrolled in the Royal Academy of Dramatic Art.
+This was cut short by his call up for National service, for which he served in the army for two years, returning to RADA to complete his education in acting, graduating in 1955.

 Career

 Kinnear's acting career began in 1955, playing Albert in The Young in Heart, at the repertory theatre, Newquay.
 In 1959 he joined Joan Littlewood's Theatre Workshop at the Theatre Royal Stratford East, performing in both the 1960 play and 1963 film of Sparrows Can't Sing.

 Kinnear's television debut was on the STV children's series Mr. Fixit in 1959, before gaining national attention as a participant in the television show That Was the Week That Was.

-Kinnear later appeared in many films and television shows, including Help!, Till Death Us Do Part, Doctor at Large, Man About the House, George and Mildred, The Dick Emery Show (as Gaylord's long-suffering father) and four episodes of The Avengers.
+Kinnear later appeared in many films and television shows, including Till Death Us Do Part, Doctor at Large, Man About the House, George and Mildred, The Dick Emery Show (as Gaylord's long-suffering father) and four episodes of The Avengers.
 He starred in Cowboys, a sitcom about builders.
 His best-known films are those he made with director and close friend Richard Lester: Help!, A Funny Thing Happened On the Way to the Forum, How I Won the War, The Bed Sitting Room, Juggernaut and the Musketeer series of the 1970s and 1980s.

 He appeared with Christopher Lee in the Hammer horror film Taste the Blood of Dracula (1970).
-Also in 1970 he played Mr. Perkins, Melody's father in Waris Hussein's Melody, a puppy love story.
+Also in 1970 he played Mr. Perkins, Melody's father in Waris Hussein's Melody (1971), a puppy love story.
 He played the father of spoiled rich girl Veruca Salt in the film Willy Wonka & the Chocolate Factory (1971), an adaptation of Roald Dahl's children's novel Charlie and the Chocolate Factory.